brendanhasz/brendanhasz.github.io/_posts/2018-06-27-bayesian-correlations.md

 ![svg](/assets/img/bayesian-correlation/output_83_0.svg)

-Most of the posterior distribution for $\mu_\rho$ is above zero - this means that there's some evidence that across the entire state of Massachusetts, on average, there is a positive correlation between the amount of money spent per student and the performance of those students.
+Most of the posterior distribution for \\( \mu_\rho \\) is above zero - this means that there's some evidence that across the entire state of Massachusetts, on average, there is a positive correlation between the amount of money spent per student and the performance of those students.
 But we're still pretty uncertain about that result.
-There's a good amount of the posterior for $\mu_\rho$ which is less than zero.
+There's a good amount of the posterior for \\( \mu_\rho \\) which is less than zero.
 To compute more precisely how certain we are, we can get the percentage of MCMC samples which are above zero.

 ```python